carlosdcorona/carlosdcorona/README.md

 ---

 ## Introduction
 Welcome to my GitHub profile!
-I'm a passionate data scientist and data engineer with expertise in Python and SQL.
+I'm a passionate Data Scientist and Data Engineer with expertise in Python and SQL.
 I enjoy leveraging data to gain insights and solve complex problems.
 In this README, you'll find information about my projects, skills, and contributions.

 ---
 ## Data Scientist/Data Engineer